Landscapes for Life

-The Wye Valley was designated an Area of Outstanding Natural Beauty in 1971 to protect the special features that make it one of the finest lowland landscapes in Britain.
-There are 27 Special Qualities including dramatic limestone gorges, native woodlands, impressive geology, a rich history of hillforts, castles and Cistercian abbey, and valuable wildlife (which includes 25% of Britain’s population of lesser horseshoe bats).
+The Wye Valley was designated an Area of Outstanding Natural Beauty (AONB) in 1971 to protect the special features that make it one of the finest lowland landscapes in Britain.
+There are 27 Special Qualities identified in the AONB Management Plan, including dramatic limestone gorges, native woodlands, impressive geology, a rich history of hillforts, castles and Cistercian abbey, and valuable wildlife (which includes 25% of Britain’s population of lesser horseshoe bats).
 Together these Special Qualities create the sense of place and identity that makes the Wye Valley an Area of Outstanding Natural Beauty.

 The Wye Valley Area of Outstanding Natural Beauty (AONB) is regarded as one of the finest lowland landscapes in Britain, with the River Wye one the nation’s favourite rivers.
 The AONB, straddling the English Welsh border, with the river as the centrepiece, is an area of striking contrasts.
 In the north, the river meanders through the broad meadows of the Herefordshire lowlands.
 The more dramatic scenery, including famous spots like Symonds Yat and Tintern Abbey, lie downstream from Ross-on-Wye.
 Here the river has cut dramatic gorges with sheer cliffs and steep wooded slopes, interspersed with broader valley reaches, with rounded hills and bluffs.